shyok0/String_parser-from_document/README.md

 	start  : Removes the char at the start of string_list but not everywhere end    : Removes the char at the end of string_list but not everywhere both   : Removes the char at either ends.
-If both is defined, start and end lists are redundant
+If both is defined, start and end lists are redundant lower  : Boolean input for forcing all chars to lower case; True by default

 No packages required unless you wish to parse strings from pdf, then the only requirement is the package 'tika'